Komang Teguh

-Komang Teguh Trisnanda Putra (born 28 April 2002) also known as Komang Teguh, is an Indonesian professional footballer who plays as a defensive midfielder or a centre-back for Liga 1 club Borneo Samarinda.
+Komang Teguh Trisnanda Putra (born 28 April 2002) is an Indonesian professional footballer who plays as a defensive midfielder or a centre-back for Super League club Borneo Samarinda.

 Club career

 Borneo Samarinda

 On 22 October 2020, Komang signed a his first professional contract with Borneo Samarinda to play in 2020 Liga 1 season.
 Komang made his professional debut on 2 October 2021 in a match against Persita Tangerang at the Pakansari Stadium in Cibinong.
 In a match against Bali United on 29 January 2022, he played the full 90 minutes for the first time in a 2–1 lost in gameweek 21.

 On 6 February 2024, Komang scored his first goal for Borneo Samarinda against Persija Jakarta in a 3–1 win.

 International career

 Komang debuted in an Indonesia U16 when he was starting against Philippines U16 in the 2018 AFF U-16 Youth Championship and scoring his first U16 international goal in an 8–0 win against The Azkals.

 In August 2019, Komang was called up to the Indonesia U-19 for the 2019 AFF U-18 Youth Championship by Fakhri Husaini and brought the U19 team to third place in the championship.

 In October 2021, Komang was called up to the Indonesia U23 in a friendly match against Tajikistan and Nepal and also prepared for 2022 AFC U-23 Asian Cup qualification in Tajikistan by Shin Tae-yong.

 In April 2024, Komang was named in the final squad for the 2024 AFC U-23 Asian Cup held in Qatar.
 On 18 April 2024, Komang scored Indonesia first-ever U23's goal at the AFC U-23 Asian Cup scoring match winning goal against Australia U23 which make history as the nation recorded their first ever win in the history of the AFC U23 Asian Cup.
 Few days later against Jordan U23, Komang scored a goal again in a 4–1 win.